 Nonprofit employment recovery slowed significantly in September, still down by nearly 8%

-As part of our continued effort to track the ongoing impact of the coronavirus pandemic on nonprofit employment, we have analyzed data from the latest BLS Employment Situation Report to estimate nonprofit job losses through September 2020.
+As part of our continued effort to track the ongoing impact of the coronavirus pandemic on nonprofit employment recovery, we have analyzed data from the latest BLS Employment Situation Report to estimate nonprofit job losses through September 2020.

 How did nonprofits fare in September?

-Unfortunately, the month of September showed only a modest 2 percent recovery of nonprofit jobs compared to the situation we reported in August.1 The only major field that enjoyed a rebound of more than 10% overall was social assistance at 12.8 percent.
+Unfortunately, the month of September showed only a modest 2 percent employment recovery for nonprofits compared to the situation we reported in August.1 The only major field that enjoyed a rebound of more than 10% overall was social assistance at 12.8 percent.
 What is more, September brought significant additional losses in the key field of education totaling nearly 50,000 jobs—a drop of 24 percent from August employment levels, as shown in Figure 1.

 As of September 2020, the nonprofit workforce remained down by nearly 1 million jobs compared to its pre-pandemic February levels.
 Especially still hard hit are nonprofit jobs in many of the key service fields critical to the COVID response, including: nearly 300,000 jobs lost in health care; over a quarter million jobs lost in private education; more than 150,000 jobs lost in the social services field; and almost 125,000 jobs lost in the arts, as shown in Figure 2.